Marjorie Montemayor-Quellenberg, MA

 You may experience cramping and bleeding while the IUD is being removed.
 This is normal.

 Be sure to follow any instructions your doctor gave you when you return home after the procedure.
 If you are starting a new contraceptive method, make sure you ask any questions about it.
-If you are going to attempt to become pregnant, begin taking prenatal vitamins.
+If you are going to attempt pregnancy, begin taking prenatal vitamins.

 After arriving home, contact your doctor if any of the following occurs: